Two years of crisis in Ukraine. Donate now.

 What is the situation in Ukraine?

-Ukraine has been enduring a protracted humanitarian crisis since conflict broke out eight years ago in 2014.
-The recent escalation in violence has dramatically worsened the situation.
+Ukraine has been enduring a protracted humanitarian crisis since conflict broke out nine years ago in 2014.
+In 2022 the violence dramatically worsened the situation.
+The United Nations estimates 14.6 million people require humanitarian assistance.

 What is the situation in neighbouring countries?

-Around 10% of the population – over 5 million people – of Ukraine has now fled the country.
-90% of those fleeing Ukraine are women and children.
+Nearly 8 million people are now refugees, with 86 per cent of them women and children.
 Many of those arriving in neighbouring countries have travelled long distances with little rest and have left everything – including their male relatives – behind.

 What is CARE Australia doing to help?